api3dao/airnode/packages/airnode-examples/README.md

 yarn create-aws-secrets
 ```

+The credentials should be stored in the integration directory - e.g. if you have chosen the `coingecko` integration,
+store the file as `integrations/coingecko/aws.env`.

 #### 6. (Only if deploying to GCP) Create GCP credentials

 If you intend to deploy Airnode on GCP, you will need to create a service account for your project and create and